holsteirik/Snake_games_exam/README.md

 	1. Download files from https://github.com/holsteirik/Snake_games_exam
 	2. Run /scripts/kinds_versus_individuals in jupyter notbooks or scripts/data_barnehage in spyder.

-	Both scripts do largely the same thing, and is based on the dataset in /data/data_barnehage
+Both scripts do the same thing, and use the dataset /data/data_barnehage.

 ## License